IqrarAminullah/CountWords/README.md

 1. Build Project into Jar
 2. Run jar with text file name as param e.g. `java -jar CountWords.jar <path to word list file> <letter to count> <length of words to get>`
    - For example `java -jar CountWords.jar Wordlist.txt m 5`
-   - Need both parameters to work
+   - All Parameters are required

 ## Further Improvement
-- Use CLI command for parameters
+- Use CLI command to make optional parameters, or make a custom one